 Since natural tendencies strongly influence adopted children, Caplan argues that people can switch parenting styles without being too concerned for how their children will turn out.

-The time away from your children doesn't mean losing precious hours with them, and it certainly doesn't make you a negligible parent.
+The time away from your children doesn't mean losing precious hours with them, and it certainly doesn't make you an absent parent.
 It means that you'll have more energy to play with and appreciate them when you're together.
 And that is where the magic of parenting really starts to work.